metal-toolbox/sqlboiler-crdb-fleetdb/README.md

 ## Installation

 Installation is simple, just use go get.
-Once the binary is in your path sqlboiler will be able to use it if you run it with the driver name `crdb`.
+Once the binary (`sqlboiler-crdb-fleetdb`) is in your GOPATH sqlboiler will be able to use it if you run it with the driver name `crdb-fleetdb`.
 ```
 # Install sqlboiler crdb driver
 go get -u github.com/metal-toolbox/sqlboiler-crdb-fleetdb/v4
 # Generate models
-sqlboiler crdb
+sqlboiler crdb-fleetdb
 ```
 It's configuration keys in sqlboiler are simple:
 ```
-[crdb]
+[crdb-fleetdb]
 user="root"
 pass=""
 host="localhost"